 Directions: Mix first seven ingredients in a large bowl along with two tablespoons of condensed tomato soup.
 Form into meatballs and add to a pot large enough to keep them in a single layer.
 Make sure you do not make the meatballs too large or the rice will not cook properly.
 Blend the remaining condensed soup with the stewed tomatoes (including juices) in a blender adding 1/4 cup of water if you feel its necessary.
 Add Worcestershire sauce.
 Pour into the pot with the meatballs.
 Top with the chopped cabbage, green pepper, and celery pushing down into the soup in between the meatballs.
 Bring to a short boil, place a lid on the pot and lower to a simmer for 20 to 30 minutes depending on the size of the meatballs.
 Turn once halfway through making sure the rice cooks evenly.

-The big difference between Polish and German Schnitzel is that Polish Schnitzel uses ground meat in place of thin cutlets.
+The big difference between Polish and German Schnitzel is that Polish Schnitzel uses ground meat in place of thin cutlets. ( Addendum, read the comments on this topic from some viewers in Poland, they have corrected me on this.
+I guess mine is more common in the Detroit area ).
 I prefer the Polish style as you can add extra ingredients to the mix and are not limited to dry spices mixed in with the flour.
 Although I don’t remember my mom making these when I was a kid, I do order them at my favorite Polish restaurant Polonia in Hamtramck Michigan.
 Based on the fact that the Schnitzel at Polonia tasted similar to their meatballs with some subtle differences, I started with my base recipe for meatballs.
 I also included some internet searching (can’t remember all of the sites) and began tweaking the ingredients until I was happy with the results.
 Although these always turn out well and my wife likes them better than my meatballs, I’d love to find the missing spice that I can’t seem to identify at the restaurant.
 I guess I’ll have to keep trying which isn’t all that bad.
 I think if you make these you will agree that eating these while tweaking the recipe is far from being a punishment.
 As always if you change one of my recipes and think you have made it better please drop me a line and let me know what changes you have made.
 Here is what you will need to get started.

 1/2 pound of 80/20 beef